Skip to content

 Gone, But Not Forgotten:

-If you were lucky, you could get one of the few, coveted parking spots right in front, otherwise you parked on the street.
+If you were lucky, you could get one of the few, coveted parking spots right in front.
+Otherwise, you parked on the street.
 As you entered, on the left, at the front end of a line of glass-fronted cooler cases holding the meats, cheeses, salads, etc, was a short few feet of counter space where you placed your order, paid, and picked up your food when ready.

 Dining in typically meant having to stand near the front waiting for a table to open up during busy times, and hoping your order wouldn't be ready before one did.
 Once a table was secured, it usually needed a wipe-down of whatever stickiness the previous occupant left behind.
-Handwritten signage warned diners to clean their own tables lest they incur the "wrath of Sharon", but those who didn't were apparently out the door before it could be invoked, leaving the clean-up to those who came after.
+Handwritten signage warned diners to clean their own tables lest they incur the "wrath of Sharon".
+But those who didn't were apparently out the door before it could be invoked, leaving the clean-up to those who came after.

 The typical sandwich construction went something along these lines: A generous portion of meat (or meats) for a sandwich, thinly sliced, of course, was piled high on a paper plate and topped with sliced Swiss cheese.
 This amalgamation would then be placed in a drawer-style steamer to gently heat the meat and melt the cheese.
 A few pumps of the handle on the front and, voila!
 This would all then be transferred to authentic deli rye bread slices for further amendment with Russian dressing, slaw, sauerkraut or the like.